 The goal of Generations is to reduce social isolation among older people, and ensure they have positive social connections to friends, family, communities, work and other non-paid day activities that enable them to thrive, participate and contribute as full citizens.
 Learn more about social isolation here.

 Generations is powered by Innovation Unit, a social enterprise that creates new solutions for thriving societies with bases in Australia and the UK, and significant experience in building scalable solutions that enable positive ageing.
-Generations was originally started by innovate change, a not-for-profit social enterprise that uses creative and participatory approaches to build social connectedness that enables youth development, whānau well-being and positive ageing.
+Generations was originally started by innovate change, a not-for-profit social enterprise that used creative and participatory approaches to build social connectedness that enables youth development, whānau well-being and positive ageing.
 Innovation Unit and innovate change formally merged in July 2018 and Generations continue as an Innovation Unit venture.

 A Generations co-design group will play a critical design and decision making role.
 The solutions will be developed and refined by a co-design group comprised of older people, stakeholders, technical experts and external provocateurs.
 The co-design group will generate ideas, make decisions, and guide Generations through every stage.
 The full engagement of older people in the co-design group as designers, doers and deciders will be a significant and vital contributor to the success of Generations.
 Meet our co-designers.

 Solutions will be varied.
 Generations may produce solutions in technology, policy, service, programme, infrastructure and other kinds of initiatives and solutions.
 Generations won't be limited to a particular type of service solution and it is likely our final set of solutions will be a mix.
 By the end of the initiative we will have between two to four solutions which have been developed, prototyped and refined in the real world.